 More lively and dynamic

-‘My spinach and Parsnip showed good results,’ says Koen.
+‘My spinach and parsnip showed good results,’ says Koen.
 ‘Compared with what I’d seen elsewhere, emergence was much better and more uniform.
 I also noticed significantly fewer losses.
 You should bear in mind that parsnip is particularly slow to germinate and takes longer to emerge than other crops, but I didn’t have those problems when using Trianum.
-Alongside having fewer problems with Pythium spp. in my spinach, the treated crops actually look better: they’re more lively and dynamic.’
+Alongside having fewer problems with pythium in my spinach, the treated crops actually look better: they’re more lively and dynamic.’

 Emergence in Koen’s organic spinach was so good that the crop became quite thick and dense, which is why Koen is considering sowing his spinach a little more thinly next year.

 Frank Druyff expected the results to be good.
 The agriculture consultant at Koppert explains that organic seeds have a protective chemical coating.
 ‘That’s why Trianum is so successful and shows clear results in a short space of time.
 The crop is often given a head start.’

 Frank is not surprised that more and more growers in arable farming and outdoor vegetable cultivation are starting to use Trianum.
 ‘This is mainly to do with the good results it achieves in carrot cultivation.
 The evidence is unequivocal, and virtually everyone has heard about the results.
 Trianum’s beneficial effects in both organic and non-organic carrots seem to be winning over more and more growers.’

 Trianum certainly has an added value, says Koen de Bruycker.